svssathvik7/docs/docs/developers/sdk/nodejs/RedeemAndRefund.md

 console.log("Refund successful:", refundResult);
 ```

-## Best Practices

-- **Monitor time locks**: Ensure your application monitors the status of swaps and time locks to manage redeems and refunds efficiently.
-- **Notify users**: Notify users about the status of their swaps and prompt them to take action when required.
-- **React hooks advantage**: If you're using our **React hooks**, redeem and refund functionalities are abstracted for you, making the process easier.

 :::info
 For detailed examples and troubleshooting tips, refer to the [Cookbook](../cookbook/Cookbook.md) or reach out to us.